bwsw/sj-platform/SJDocs/source/SJ_ REST_API_Error_Responses.rst

  "'Prefix' attribute is required.", "The Prefix field is not completed."
  "Service has incorrect 'prefix': '<service_prefix>'.
 Prefix must be a valid znode path.", "All fields are completed following the requirements except the 'Prefix' field."
  "'Token' attribute is required.", "The Token field is not completed."
  "Service has incorrect 'token': '<service_token>'.
-Token must contain no more than 32 symbols|All fields are completed following the requirements except the 'Token' field."
+Token must contain no more than 32 symbols.", "All fields are completed following the requirements except the 'Token' field."

 Possible error responses for **ZooKeeper** service creation: